Core Bridging Process

 SpokePortal

-- If the original transfer initiated on the Hub was for Wrapped $M, the
+- If the original transfer was for Wrapped $M, the

 SpokePortal

-wraps the newly minted $M back into Wrapped $M. - The minted $M (or its wrapped form) is transferred to the recipient address on the Spoke chain.
+wraps the newly minted $M. - The final token is transferred to the recipient address on the Spoke chain.

 - The